mdeaves/robug-blog/content/posts/hoverboard-motor-control.md

 ## Why hoverboard motors

-For the first prototype, I want to test the full navigation and control stack — the software that will eventually run on the real RoBug — without committing to the final hardware.
+For the first prototype, I want to test the full navigation and control stack without committing to the final hardware.
 Hoverboard motors are cheap, well-documented, and easy to get.
-I picked one up off Facebook Marketplace for next to nothing and have been playing around with it for the past week or so.
+I got some off Facebook Marketplace for next to nothing and have been playing around with it for the past week or so.

 The goal is simple: accept speed commands from the Raspberry Pi, spin the motor at that speed.
-Once that works, I can wire up ROS2, test the navigation stack, and figure out what needs fixing before I build the real thing.
+Once I can command the motor to reliably and accurately spin at a certain speed, then I can plug in the rest of the ROS2 navigation software no problem by running the Pi as a ROS2 node.

 ## The motor controller

-{{< figure src="https://m.media-amazon.com/images/I/61+IpQ4KQWL._AC_SL1500_.jpg" alt="ZS-X11H hoverboard motor controller" >}}

 I picked up a [ZS-X11H controller from Amazon](https://www.amazon.ca/dp/B087M2378D) for about $25.
 These are popular in the hoverboard hacking community because they're so cheap and take a standard PWM input — which means an Arduino can drive them directly.
-The controller handles all the brushless commutation; I just send it a PWM duty cycle and it does the rest.
+The controller handles all the brushless commutation.

-This video is a good overview of how the whole thing works:

-{{< youtube 1E_WDIyZ6Y0 >}}

-## Speed control

-A raw PWM signal gets you open-loop speed control, which is fine on a bench but useless on a robot.
-Load changes — terrain, slope, payload — will throw the speed off and the controller has no way to compensate.
-I need closed-loop control, which means a PID controller.

-The hoverboard motor has hall effect sensors that output a pulse train as the motor spins.
-I use an interrupt on the Arduino to measure the time between pulses and convert that to RPM.
-The PID loop runs at 50Hz and adjusts the PWM output to hold the target speed.

-The control architecture is feedforward + PID correction.
-The feedforward term uses the motor's KV rating to calculate a baseline PWM for a given target RPM, and the PID trims the error on top of that.
-This means the PID only has to correct small residual errors rather than doing all the work, which keeps the gains small and the response clean.

-Direction control uses the ZS-X11H's DIR input pin.
-When a direction change is requested, the controller ramps speed down to zero first, flips the direction pin, then ramps back up — so there's no hard reversal shock to the motor.

-## The tuning dashboard

-To tune the PID gains without reflashing the Arduino every time, I built a small Flask app that runs on the Raspberry Pi.
-It reads the Arduino's serial output and streams it to a browser over SSE.
-There are sliders for target RPM and the three PID gains, two live charts (RPM/setpoint and PWM/correction), and all changes send serial commands back to the Arduino in real time.
+Here is a video explaining how to wire the controller and set-up the PID control loop.

 {{< youtube 1E_WDIyZ6Y0 >}}